 The vehicle owner(s) must complete the Application for Plug-in Electric Vehicle HOV Permit (form VR-335).

-- The Vehicles Services Division, Room 104 at the Glen Burnie, MVA. and
+- In person at the Vehicles Services Division, Counter 104 in the Glen Burnie, MVA. or

 The vehicle must meet all of the qualifications listed below in order to use the HOV lanes in Maryland: